giorgioc00/data-driven-software-engineer-evaluation/data-processing/README.md

 # PDF Data Processing

-This project provides an easy and fast solutions to extract data from provided PDFs files.
+This project provides an easy and fast solutions to extract text data from provided PDFs files.
 It focuses on scalability and can handle errors or corrupted PDF files without compromising the data extraction process.
+The data is then made available for analysis on a SQLite DB table.

 Installation
 ------------
 1. Clone the repository:
    `git clone https://github.com/giorgioc00/data-driven-software-engineer-evaluation.git`
-2. Got to the project dir: cd data-driven-software-engineer-evaluation/data-processing
+2. Got to the project dir: `cd data-driven-software-engineer-evaluation/data-processing`

-3. Create a virtual environment: python3 -m venv venv source venv/bin/activate  # On Windows: venv\Scripts\activate
+3. Create a virtual environment:
+   `python3 -m venv venv` - on Unix-like OS
+   `source venv/bin/activate`  - On Windows: `venv\Scripts\activate`

 4. Install dependencies:
    `pip install -r requirements.txt`